Greater Los Angeles: Los Angeles County Metro

-The Metro Rail is the mass transit rail system of Los Angeles County.
+The Los Angeles Metro Rail is the mass transit rail system of Los Angeles County.
 It is run by the Los Angeles County Metropolitan Transportation Authority and its system runs six rail lines throughout Los Angeles County.
-Metro Rail currently operates five light rail lines and two rapid transit subway lines, altogether totaling 115.5 mi of rail, 101 stations, and over 360,000 daily weekday boardings As of December 2012.
+Metro Rail currently operates four light rail and two rapid transit lines, altogether totaling 115.5 mi of rail, 101 stations, and over 360,000 daily weekday boardings As of December 2012.